 Guy has been consulting since 1982.
 He has served over 80 clients – including more than 45 Fortune 500 firms.

-Guy and his wife Nancy live in Morganton NC where in his off time they enjoy a nearby mountain lake and their 4 nearby grandchildren.
+Guy and his wife Nancy live in Lenoir NC where in his time off they enjoy a nearby mountain lake and their 4 nearby grandchildren.

 Guy can be reached via email at: